VeronicaMunozMendoza/Predictive-Analytics-Energy-Efficiency/README.md

 In a world driven by data analytics, predictive analytics is a powerful tool.
 By leveraging historical and current data to forecast future outcomes, it can enhance decision-making, reduce costs, and improve customer experiences.

-This project aims to predict the Cooling Load (Watts per m²) based on building parameters.
-The Cooling Load indicates the heat energy needed to maintain a steady indoor temperature during high outside temperatures.
-My goal is to train a model that predicts this load within +/- 4 Watts per m².
+## Project Overview

-I will use RStudio and the R language for this project.
-RStudio offers comprehensive packages for data processing, statistical analysis, and visualization.
-R's flexibility and extensive functionality allow for effective complex data analyses and predictive model building.
-By utilizing these tools, I aim to develop an accurate Cooling Load prediction model.
+This project aims to predict Cooling Load (Watts per m²) based on building parameters to enhance decision-making and energy efficiency.
+The goal is to develop a model that predicts Cooling Load within +/- 4 Watts per m² using RStudio and the R language.

-I have two CSV files: CA_test_data.csv and CA_rain_data.csv.
-My first step is to perform an Exploratory Data Analysis (EDA) to understand the data.
-The insights gained from the EDA will guide me in preparing and transforming the data for my model.
+## Preliminary Analysis Conclusions:

-## PRELIMINARY ANALYSIS CONCLUSIONS:
+The dataset consists of 537 observations and 9 numeric/integer variables, with no missing values.
+This completeness supports a solid analysis base.
+Key variables include:

-Based on the information gathered from the preliminary analysis, the dataset is made of 537 observations distributed among 9 variables, all the variables are numeric or integer data types.
-On the other side, we can confidently say that our data is complete as it does not contain missing or NA values.
-This is very beneficial at a later stage during the project as missing data can bring into play bias which can lead to skewed results or inaccurate conclusions.
+- Overall_Height: Strong positive correlation (0.898)

-The dataset is complete, making us confident that the analysis base is solid, and the results have the support of the general picture of the data.
-The following step will be performing an in-depth exploratory data analysis (EDA) to discover how the patterns are formed and their correlation.
-This lays the foundation for the data modelling section which will help to predict the Cooling Load.
+- Roof_Area: Strong negative correlation (-0.865)

-It is important to always be vigilant of any discrepancies that might occur or any unusual findings as we want to create a robust model that is reliable, thus this is one of the most important phases when creating a predictive analytics model.
+Multicollinearity exists between variables like Relative_Compactness and Roof_Area, which will be addressed with Ridge Regression.

-## FURTHER EXPLORATORY ANALYSIS (EDA)
+## Exploratory Data Analysis (EDA)

 After identifying the data types in the training dataset, I took a deeper look at the data.
 My methodology involves using summary statistics, visualizations, and exploratory analysis methods to identify trends, anomalies, and relationships, determining which variables will best fit the model.